amadoguloy/amadoguloy/README.md

 - 👋 Hi, I’m @amadoguloy
-- 👀 I’m  interested in developing solutions that use big (or small) data, particularly in industries with interesting data sets like health, agriculture, logistics, and other “traditional industries.”.
-Personally, I’m concerned and speak about issues as related to diversity and inclusion, mental health of tech workers and entrepreneurs, and climate change.In the meantime, I also act as a scout and venture partner for a few venture capital firms in the US and abroad.
-If you're looking for pre-seed and seed funding and fit within my interests, then please reach out.
+- 👀 I’m  interested in developing solutions that use big (or small) data, particularly in industries with interesting data sets like health, agriculture, chemical, logistics, and other “traditional industries.”.
+Some of these projects are purely mine, whereas other pojects are ones that I've contributed something (usually trying to make a web-based GUI) to.

 - 🌱 I’m currently learning ALL THE THINGS!
 - 💞️ I’m looking to collaborate on any projects really!